-Parking Brake
+3: Parking Brake

-The parking brake is actuated with a hand lever.
-To set the parking brake, push down on the brake pedal and pull the lever back firmly.
-To release the park brake, press the foot brake pedal, push the button on the end of the handle, then push the handle forward until it stops.
+The parking brake is actuated with a hand lever, located on the floorboard.
+To set the parking brake, pull the handle back until it locks.
+To release the park brake, press the foot brake pedal and push the brake lever forward and all of the way down.